-Inside the Mind of a Graphic Designer & Illustrator
+The Mind of a Graphic Designer & Illustrator

 I had a few queries about design, so I took the opportunity to pepper Adam with questions and record his answers.
 Our conversation ranged fairly widely, and I didn’t want to cut anything, so you get the whole enchilada.

-Danielle: Is there a difference between taking on another designer’s style and taking on a new client’s style?
+Is there a difference between taking on another designer’s style and taking on a new client’s style?

 Adam: Not necessarily.
 In a lot of ways, you design within a sandbox.
-You’re not creating a typography whole sale.
+You’re not creating a typography wholesale.
 You’re not designing every single letter form every single time.
 As a graphic designer for a client, you pick the right font, imagery, and colors from a “toolkit,” of sorts, and run with it.

 I’m also an illustrator, and that works a little differently.
-When you’re illustrating, you can’t necessarily copy exactly what someone does with their brushstroke, or the way that they put pen on paper to create a line.
+When you’re illustrating, you can’t necessarily copy exactly what someone does with their brushstroke or the way that they put pen on paper to create a line.
 There are things other designers can illustrate that I can replicate, but I can’t copy exactly.
 So, there’s a gulf that’s probably always going to be perceptible.

 So, for some projects, it’s easier to redraw whatever the previous designer has done because it would take a lot more effort to try and copy a style exactly.
 I do my best to create something in my style, but that has a similar tone and style to the previous designer’s.
 And, without standing over that previous designer’s shoulder, it’s really impossible for me to know how he or she did the work.

-Danielle: Does it bother you when you get asked to recreate someone else’s illustration style?
+Does it bother you when you get asked to recreate someone else’s illustration style?

 Adam: I think it depends on the context.
 If I’m doing it for a client and it’s part of their style guide, then it doesn’t really bother me.
 But, as a freelance illustrator, if someone came to me asking to copy someone else, I’d say “no.”

 As an agency, our job is to create the work, but also be invisible.
 Our names aren’t on anything we produce, it’s the client’s.
-The idea for illustration, on the other hand, is to be distinct.
+The idea for an illustration, on the other hand, is to be distinct.

-Danielle: Did it take time to learn how to be both creative and invisible without an ego?
+Did it take time to learn how to be both creative and invisible without an ego?

 Adam: Not particularly.
 I think my big division is design versus illustration.
 I would rarely do illustration in-house for whoever I was working for and I would rarely do design freelance.

-Illustration is much simpler because you tend to be one part of the campaign.
+An illustration is much simpler because you tend to be one part of the campaign.
 So, at the very least, billing is simpler.
 Here’s the drawing, it costs you this much.
 Pay me in 30 days.
 Whereas when you’re doing design, you spent time doing strategy and all kinds of other things.
-Design and marketing becomes so complicated.
+Design and marketing become so complicated.
 Usually, a client will like one part and not the other.
 So, having to separate aspects is complex.
 Most of the time, I rarely offer up my illustration skills at a corporate job.

-Danielle: Have you illustrated in any of your other non-freelance jobs?
+Have you illustrated in any of your other non-freelance jobs?